andex-fi/andex-uikit/packages/token-lists/README.md

 ## How to add new lists within this repository

 - Add an array of tokens under `src/tokens`
-- Add `checksum:newlistname`, `generate:newlistname`, `makelist:newlistname` command to `package.json` analogous to PancakeSwap default and extended list scripts.
+- Add `checksum:newlistname`, `generate:newlistname`, `makelist:newlistname` command to `package.json` analogous to Andex default and extended list scripts.
 - Modify `checksum.ts`, `buildList.ts`, `ci-check.ts`, and `default.test.ts` to handle new list

 ## How to add new tokens to PancakeSwap (extended) token list